Spocdoc/ace_mvc/bugs.md

   - it may be a good idea to remove the possibility of keyless diffs. this would tremendously simplify (and eliminate) some of the code

     this may also be critical for security -- checking for fields could be hacked by sending a bunch of top level diffs
+# database

+  - to_mongo doesn't accommodate a set of updates that overlaps (e.g., an increment followed by a set or a set then unset)